Mitigation Reserves Program

 Taylor Creek Mitigation Project (Cedar River)

 The Taylor Creek Mitigation Project will restore stream and wetland habitat within the lower reaches of Taylor Creek.
-The project will demolish all buildings, regrade stream and floodplain areas to emulate historic conditions and install large wood and native plants throughout the property.
-These actions will result in about ten acres of habitat improvement, five of which will be wetland or stream habitat.
-The project connects two previous King County restoration sites and will result in a 25 acre riparian corridor with high quality fish and wildlife habitat.
+The project demolished all buildings, regraded stream and floodplain areas to emulate historic conditions, and installed large wood and native plants throughout the property.
+These actions resulted in about 13 acres of habitat improvement.
+The project connects two previous King County restoration sites and will result in a 27-acre riparian corridor with high quality fish and wildlife habitat.

 Issaquah Creek Mitigation Project